Cannabis Use Disorder Dashboard

 Add clinical annotations directly to the data

 Attach session notes, flag significant events, and track treatment milestones alongside the objective EMA data.
-When you generate a PDF report, your annotations appear in context — making the document session-ready and referral-quality without extra formatting work.
+When you export a report, your annotations appear in context — making the document session-ready and referral-quality without extra formatting work.

 • Free-text session notes attached to any date